ADULT VOLUNTEER PROGRAM

 Learn More and Apply!

-You must be at least 18 years of age and attend a Volunteer Program Orientation in order to apply.
+You must be at least 18 years of age and attend a Volunteer Program Orientation in order to apply for the volunteer program.
 During this informational orientation, you will learn details about the volunteer commitment, schedule and training requirements.
 You will have the chance to see what sparks your interest, ask questions and complete an application.
 Applications are only available by attending an orientation.

 No RSVP is necessary.
 Orientations last 1.5 hours (please arrive promptly at the start time listed above) and are held in the zoo’s PACCAR Auditorium in the Education Center, located just inside the South Entrance at N. 50th St. and Fremont Ave.
 N. If you park in a zoo parking lot, you will need to pay for parking at one of the parking kiosks before entering the zoo.
 At the entrance, tell the admissions staff that you are here for the volunteer orientation.